Stegosauruss/React-Chat-Bot/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# React-Chat-Bot

+This project was my first attempt to learn how to build an Amazon conversational chat bot in react.

 ## Available Scripts